mougiakouel/QGIS-Training-Manual/map_composer/map_composer.rst

 |basic| |FA| Exporting Your Map
 -------------------------------------------------------------------------------

-.. note:: |note| Did you remember to save your work often?
+.. note::  Did you remember to save your work often?

 Finally the map is ready for export!
 You'll see the export buttons near the top left corner of the :guilabel:`Composer` window: